-Paul Copenhaver was band director in the Moberly Public Schools for 33 years, retiring in 2006.
-He currently teaches band at St. Pius X School in Moberly, and is Assistant Conductor of the Columbia Community Band.
-He has served as associate band director for the University of Missouri-Columbia University Band [1992-1996]; brass instructor at Central Methodist University [1999-2001]; and as an instructor at several summer music camps.
+Paul Copenhaver was band director in the Moberly Public Schools for 33 years, retiring in 2006, and currently teaches band at St. Pius X School in Moberly.
+He served as associate band director for the University of Missouri-Columbia University Band [1992-1996]; brass instructor at Central Methodist University [1999-2001]; and as an instructor at a number of summer music camps in Missouri.
 He has also served as a conductor for many all-conference and all-district bands, as a clinician at various state, regional, and national conferences, and has a number of published articles in professional journals and magazines.

-Mr. Copenhaver is a charter member of the International Trumpet Guild, a member of the National Association for Music Education, Missouri Music Educators Association, Missouri Bandmasters Association, National Catholic Band Association, National Education Association, and a number of other professional organizations.
+Mr. Copenhaver is a charter member of the International Trumpet Guild, a member of the Missouri Music Educators Association [MMEA/NAfME}, Missouri Bandmasters Association, National Band Association, National Catholic Band Association, NFHS Music Association, and the National Education Association.

 During his tenure at Missouri, he wrote compositions for virtually all media and many of his works have been performed in the United States and abroad.
 Much of his music has been commercially published, and since 2001, published by his own company, BoonesLick Press.
 Recordings of his works are available on Crystal, Concord, Pro-Arte, Summit, Cedille and Antara labels.